 PACIFIC CITY: Nestucca Adventures is not offering boat ferries across the Nestucca.
 Hike the highway to Winema Road or take the #4 bus southbound (4 times daily) from Pelican Pub or Kiwanda Community Center (NWoregontransit.org).

-INN-TO-INN HIKERS: Sandlake Countory Inn does seem to be permanently closed.
+INN-TO-INN HIKERS: Sandlake Countory Inn is permanently closed.

-CASCADE HEAD: Rainforest Trail (North and South) have reopened, but both are "super sketchy," as one hiker puts it: North trail starts with landslide area that's tricky to get around, and south trail has LOTS of brush and downed trees.
-Expect slow going at best.
+CASCADE HEAD: Rainforest Trail (North and South) have reopened, but both are "super sketchy," as one hiker puts it: North trail starts with landslide area that's tricky to get around, and south trail may be very brushy due to difficulty of access (Forest Road 1861 is closed due to landslides and may never reopen.
 Note that the bottom of the North Rainforest Trail is now a lot easier to spot as you hike up the highway south of Neskowin; they’ve carved out a small parking area.

 RE "back route" over Cascade Head: Not recommended at this time.
 Because the access road to Harts Cove (Forest Road 1861) has been closed to vehicles due to massive landslides for a few years, there has been no trail maintenance: VERY brushy, downed trees, etc. Some folks have made it but it's in very poor shape.
 (I have also had my first report of a hiker being told that they weren't welcome in the private neighborhood you use to get there.)